 HDMI, otherwise known as "High-Definition Multimedia Interface," are cables that are used for transmitting audio and uncompressed digital video data from a device to a display.
 HDMI technology is constantly evolving; the most current HDMI cables on the market can support 4K resolution.

 HDMI cables have length restrictions.
 The current rule of thumb is that signal interruptions can occur when HDMI cables get longer than 15 feet.
 This rule applies if you have a 28AWG cable.
 A thicker cable gauge equals less interruptions.
 With that in mind, cables that have 24 AWG can go up to 50 feet.
 Anything past that length requires that the cable include an active amplifier, which will work on lengths up to 100 feet.
 If you have an existing HDMI cable that is coming up short, there are also cable extenders that will extend your length.
-Below we will explore the top most popular types of HDMI cables.
+Check out the HDMI computer port chart below: